courros/hnco/README.md

 `ffgen` generates random instances of fitness functions and saves them to files which can be later loaded by `hnco` and used by different algorithms.
 HNCO uses the Boost serialization library with text format.
 The files are portable across different platforms.
+However they can only be read by programs compiled with the same (or newer) version of the library.

 To get the list of available options, execute the following command: